*Prices effective January 26, 2012

 *or free to new Rural grantees of the Office on Violence Against Women

 This drama production on intervening in domestic violence cases involving children is a tool for grantees to use locally.
 The package includes a 60-page script, Agency Report Video Slideshow (playable on any computer with CD drive), Agency Reports Audio CD, DVD production guide for actors and directors, and a 61-page discussion guide.
-You can produce the play yourself, or you can use your OVW training funds to bring Praxis actors to your area.
-For more information, contact email@example.com or call 218-525-0487 x 252 for more information.
+You can produce the play yourself.
+For more information, contact firstname.lastname@example.org or call 218-525-0487 x 252.

 Public Awareness Campaign